-Brake assist would be helpful whenever you slam on your brakes in an emergency.
+Brake assist would be helpful whenever you hit your brakes in an emergency.
 It usually works in combination with ABS to make your brakes work as efficiently as possible.
-There are plenty of relatively common situations that you may face as a driver that would prompt you to brake hard:
+There are plenty of relatively common situations you may face as a driver that would prompt you to brake hard:

-- A bicyclist loses her balances, veers in front of your vehicle and you need to stop fast. - A motorist opens his car door into traffic and you have to slam on the brakes to avoid hitting it. - A large animal runs out in front of you and you must make an emergency stop. - Cresting a hill, you notice a line-up of stopped cars in the road ahead and you have to hit the brakes hard to avoid rear-ending another driver.
+- A bicyclist loses her balance, veers in front of your vehicle and you need to stop fast. - A motorist opens his car door into traffic and you have to hit the brakes to avoid striking it. - A large animal runs out in front of you and you must make an emergency stop. - Cresting a hill, you notice a line-up of stopped cars in the road ahead and you have to hit the brakes hard to avoid rear-ending another driver.